 The Connecticut Supreme Court has ruled that state laws excluding same-sex couples from marriage are unconstitutional, allowing same-sex couples to marry in Connecticut (Kerrigan et al. v.
 Cmsr. of Public Health et al., 289 Conn.
 135 (2008)).
 The state's marriage law was subsequently amended to define marriage as a union of two persons (CT Gen. Stat.
 Sec.
 46b-20).

-Civil union couples were able to obtain a marriage license and have the civil union merged into the marriage as of the date the marriage certificate was recorded.
+Civil unions.
+Prior to state legalization of same-sex marriage, civil unions were available to same-sex couples in Connecticut.
+Following state legalization of same-sex marriage, civil union couples were able to obtain a marriage license and have the civil union merged into the marriage as of the date the marriage certificate was recorded.
 Existing civil unions were merged into marriages by operation of law as of October 1, 2010 (CT Gen. Stat.
 Sec.
 46b-38rr).
 Civil unions may no longer be established under state law.